Shadowdrums/ShadowTEAM_LAB/README.md

 - **Operating System:** Linux Ubuntu 22.02.3-Server-x86x64-amd64

 ##### Use Case:
 This server functions as a test bench before moving on to the other servers for production and application.
-The CPU has had a slight overclock for a 9.69% performance boost.
 It is crucial for testing and validating applications before deployment.

 ### GPU-AI-Server